imanghafoori1/laravel-MasterPass/README.md

 - If `MASTER_PASSWORD` is not present in `.env` (or `config/auth.php`) file, this package will be totally disabled and will do nothing.

-# Warning
+## :warning: Warning

-Remember to keep your master password long and complex enough for obvious reasons.
+* Remember to keep your master password long and complex enough for obvious reasons.

 ### :exclamation: Security